In-grid-collective/servPubWiki/Workshop/02-Network Anatomy + Local Setup on Pi.md

 sudo systemctl status nginx
 ```

-Reload any Nginx configuration files that have changed (in sites-enabled).
-This is a safer process as it does not shut down the Nginx process entirely, if you have any errors in your configuration file it will keep the service running on the old configuration file:
+Reload any Nginx configuration files that have changed (in sites-enabled):

 ```shell
 sudo systemctl reload nginx